Overlapping Schwarz Preconditioners for Pose-Graph SLAM in Robotics: Abstract

 \section{Abstract}

-{ We investigate the application of the additive overlapping Schwarz domain decomposition method as a preconditioner for the large sparse linear systems arising in graph-based nonlinear least-squares problems, specifically the pose-graph optimization back-end in Simultaneous Localization and Mapping (SLAM) in robotics.
-A brief introduction to both SLAM and domain decomposition preconditioners is given, followed by a description of the nonlinear least-squares formulation, its linearization, and the resulting matrix structure, making the paper accessible to readers without prior knowledge of either field.
-Numerical experiments for a simple model problem demonstrate the numerical scalability of the preconditioned conjugate gradient method to solve the linear systems resulting from Gauss--Newton linearization: Using the additive overlapping Schwarz preconditioner, the number of conjugate gradient iterations remains bounded independently of the problem size.
-We also show that a simplified SLAM problem can be interpreted as a finite element problem using linear elastic bars, highlighting the structural analogy to PDE discretizations and motivating the use of PDE-based preconditioners such as scalable domain decomposition preconditioners. \\ }
+{ We investigate scalable two-level overlapping Schwarz domain decomposition methods with energy-minimizing coarse spaces of GDSW type (Generalized Dryja--Smith--Widlund type) as preconditioners for the sparse linear systems arising in graph-based nonlinear least-squares problems, specifically the pose-graph optimization back-end in Simultaneous Localization and Mapping (SLAM).
+After a brief introduction to SLAM and domain decomposition preconditioners, we describe the nonlinear least-squares formulation, its linearization, and the resulting matrix structure, to facilitate access for readers without prior knowledge of either field.
+Numerical experiments demonstrate the numerical scalability of the preconditioned conjugate gradient method (CG): Using the two-level overlapping Schwarz preconditioner, the number of CG iterations remains bounded independently of the problem size, overcoming the typical limitations of simple preconditioners, including one-level Schwarz approaches.
+We further show that a simplified SLAM problem can be interpreted as a finite element problem using linear elastic bars, reinforcing the analogy to continuum mechanics and motivating the use of scalable domain decomposition techniques. }